• Home

 David Greenhalgh

-3-D, MIXED MEDIA
+3-D, MIXED MEDIA (glass & found objects)

-Booth D4
+Booth A24

 David Greenhalgh is an award-winning Mixed Media artist who resides in Southern California.
 The Native Angelino focuses most of his creative energy producing 3-dimensional mosaics, which often take months to complete.
 A graduate from UCLA with a major in English Literature and a minor in Art History, most of David's artistic training is self-taught.
 He grew up surrounded by art & artists while helping his parents tend their shared booth at both The Sawdust Festival and The Festival of Arts in Laguna Beach.